Glamis Castle: Setting

-Glamis is set in the broad and fertile lowland valley of Strathmore, near Forfar, county town of Angus, which lies between the Sidlaw Hills to the south and the Grampian Mountains to the north, approximately 20 km inland from the North Sea.
+Glamis is set in the broad and fertile lowland valley of Strathmore, in Forfar, county town of Angus, which lies between the Sidlaw Hills to the south and the Grampian Mountains to the north, approximately 20 km inland from the North Sea.
 The estate surrounding the castle covers more than 57 km2 and, in addition to parks and gardens, produces several cash crops including lumber and beef.
 There are two streams running through the estate, one of them the Glamis Burn.
 An arboretum overlooking Glamis Burn features trees from all over the world, many of them rare and several hundred years old.

 History

 The vicinity of Glamis Castle has prehistoric traces; for example, a noted intricately carved Pictish stone known as the Eassie Stone was found in a creek-bed at the nearby village of Eassie.

-In 1034 Malcolm II was murdered at Glamis, where there was a Royal Hunting Lodge.
+In 1034, Malcolm II was murdered at Glamis, where there was a Royal Hunting Lodge.
 In William Shakespeare's play Macbeth (1603–06), the eponymous character resides at Glamis Castle, although the historical King Macbeth (d.
 1057) had no connection to the castle.

-By 1372 a castle had been built at Glamis, since in that year it was granted by Robert II to Sir John Lyon, Thane of Glamis, husband of the king's daughter.
+By 1372, a castle had been built at Glamis, since in that year it was granted by Robert II to Sir John Lyon, Thane of Glamis, husband of the king's daughter.
 Glamis has remained in the Lyon (later Bowes-Lyon) family since this time.
 The castle was rebuilt as an L-plan tower house in the early 15th century.

 The title Lord Glamis was created in 1445 for Sir Patrick Lyon (1402–1459), grandson of Sir John.
 John Lyon, 6th Lord Glamis, married Janet Douglas, daughter of the Master of Angus, at a time when James V was feuding with the Douglases.
 In December 1528, Janet was accused of treason for bringing supporters of the Earl of Angus to Edinburgh.
 She was then charged with poisoning her husband, Lord Glamis, who had died on 17 September 1528.
 Eventually, she was accused of witchcraft, and was burned at the stake at Edinburgh on 17 July 1537.
 James V subsequently seized Glamis, living there for some time.

 In 1543, Glamis was returned to John Lyon, 7th Lord Glamis.
 In 1606, Patrick Lyon, 9th Lord Glamis, was created Earl of Kinghorne.
 He began major works on the castle, commemorated by the inscription "Built by Patrick, Lord Glamis, and D[ame] Anna Murray" on the central tower.
 The English architect Inigo Jones has traditionally been linked to the redesign of the castle, though Historic Scotland consider the King's Master Mason William Schaw a more likely candidate, due to the traditional Scottish style of the architecture.